-Lucy Adame-Clark is the first Latina and first woman elected as Bexar County Clerk.
+Lucy Adame-Clark, is the first Latina and first woman elected in history as a Bexar County Clerk.
 She was born and raised in San Antonio.
 Mrs. Adame-Clark is a mother of two beautiful children and the wife of a sheriff’s deputy.

-Prior to becoming Bexar County Clerk, Mrs. Adame-Clark started her career with the Sheriff’s Office in 1997.
-In January 2008 she was promoted to the Criminal Investigation Division section as a Latent Print Examiner/AFIS.
-As a latent print examiner she worked with high profile cases throughout the county and across the state to include working directly with ATF, TX DPS, FBI, and 21 different municipalities.
-Mrs. Adame-Clark also worked in the Criminal Investigation Division and worked for five (5) years with Criminal Warrants.
+Mrs. Adame-Clark attended Southern Careers Institute where she studied Paralegal studies.
+Prior to becoming Bexar County Clerk, Mrs. AdameClark started her career with the Sheriff’s Office in 1997.
+In January 2008, she was promoted to the Criminal Investigation Division section as a Latent Print Examiner/AFIS.
+As a latent print examiner, she worked with high-profile cases throughout the county and across the state to include working directly with ATF, TX DPS, FBI, and 21 different municipalities.
+Mrs. Adame-Clark also worked in the Criminal Investigation Division for five (5) years with Criminal Warrants.
 Throughout her tenure with the Bexar County Sheriff’s Office, Mrs. Adame-Clark continued receiving continued education, certifications, accreditations where needed, and also earned TCOLE hours to include FBI training for IAFIS.
 In 2009, Mrs. Adame-Clark became an active member of the International Association for Identification.
-Mrs. Adame-Clark left the Bexar County Sheriff's Office December 31, 2018 after 21 years.
+She left the Bexar County Sheriff’s Office on December 31, 2018, after 21 years.

 Mrs. Adame-Clark serves as the Bexar County Treasurer and is a member of the Bexar County Bail Bond Board.
-Her duties as County Clerk include maintaining the records of Commissioner’s Court, County Probate and Mental Health Courts, and 15 County Courts at Law.
-She is in charge of recording all public records, including real property and vital statistics records such as marriage licenses and assumed names.
+She serves as Clerks Division Director as a member of the International Association of Government Officials (iGO).
+She is the President-Elect of the Urban Recorders Alliance (URA).
+She is a member of the Bexar County Investment Committee.
+She is the Chairwoman of the Records Management Committee.
+Her duties as County Clerk include maintaining the records of Commissioner’s Court, 2 Probate courts, Mental Health Court, Auxiliary Jail Court, 15 County Courts at Law, and several other departments.
+She is in charge of recording all public records, including land records, real property, and vital statistics records such as marriage licenses, cattle brands, DBA/Assumed names.
 She also maintains the Spanish Archive records from the 1700s representing Bexar County’s foundation.

 Mrs. Adame-Clark is very active in her community and has served in many leadership capacities.
-Formerly President of the booster club for the Southside Independent School District AFJROTC program and Democratic Precinct Chair for the 1057 area, she continues to be involved as a leader in the community.
-Throughout her years of service in the community, Mrs. Adame-Clark has worked on numerous projects, with the help of many others.
+She serves as a board member for Eagles Flight Advocacy & Outreach, formerly the President of the booster club for several years in Southside Independent School District with the AFJROTC program, former Democratic Precinct Chair, and a very active leader in the community.
+Throughout her years of service in the community, Mrs. AdameClark has worked on numerous projects, with the help of many others.
 Mrs. Adame-Clark is committed to serving the citizens of Bexar County.
-She has always been and will continue to be a prominent and very involved community activist and member of the community.
+She has always been and will continue to be a prominent and very involved community leader.

 County Clerk, Elected and appointed Officials, est. 1837